schndra/schndra/README.md

 ## 🌚 about me

 + I'm currently learning **HTML, CSS, ReactJs, NodeJs and Javascript**
-+ I'm an enthusiastic reader, my favourite author being james clear
++ I'm an enthusiastic reader📚

 ## 🌚 languages and tools i've worked with
 <p align="left">